miguelkjesus/chat-commands/README.md

     message: string().notEmpty(), // We don't want to allow an empty message!
   })
   .onExecute((ctx, { times, message }) => {
-    // We can execute code for this specific overload here!
+    // Whenever this overload is triggered, this code will be run!
     // `ctx` contains information about the execution, such as the player who executed it.
-    // The second argument contains the arguments the player used.
+    // The second parameter contains the arguments that the player used.

     for (const i = 0; i < times; i++) {
       world.sendMessage(message);